 Asynchronous audio.
 Like text, audio or video interaction can be either asynchronous or synchronous.
 One example of asynchronous voice interaction would be the audio and video communication services offered by a number of companies for free (Facebook, WhatsApp, Skype, etc.).
 Using this, students with voice-enabled computers can leave messages for one another or for the teacher.
 Some learning management systems have audio-enabled discussion boards It is also possible to send audio messages in .wav or some other common format like mp3s as attachments to emails.
 An excellent free resource for doing such recordings is Audacity (http://audacity.sourceforge.net/) for both PCs and Macs.

 Asynchronous video.
 Some sites for sharing video (most notably www.youtube.com), they are not really designed for exchanging video messages.
 However, the potential for language learning is strong, both because of the psycho-social motivation visual representations can provide and the ability to view facial expression, gesture and lip shape and synchronization to aid in both comprehension and pronunciation development.
 A few services exist that allow for setting up groups, which would be more appropriate (and private) for teaching purposes.
 An example is www.dropbox.com.
 Also, some synchronous video apps like Skype, WhatsApp, and Facebook Messenger allow video recorded messages.

 CMC IN DISTANCE EDUCATION AND VIRTUAL WORLDS

-Another expanding area for CMC is the virtual world, like www.secondlife.com; https://www.youtube.com/watch?v=mdkz59vfn3g.
+Another area for CMC is the virtual world, like www.secondlife.com; https://www.youtube.com/watch?v=mdkz59vfn3g.
 In virtual worlds students have avatars that can move in a 3D environment and interact with other avatars.
 Although communication is most commonly done through text chat, Second Life has added voice chat, increasing the potential value for language learning.
 Note that virtual worlds relying heavily on CMC also exist in online gaming settings that can be exploited for language learning, such as World of Warcraft.
 (For more on virtual worlds see Unit 8).

 INTEGRATING CMC INTO ESL CLASSES